lsst-sitcom/sitcomtn-036/index.rst

 Various EAS measurements are available via the EFD to link to image quality.

-Air Temperature
+Air Temperature: ESS CSC, ~48 planned for MT, 5 for AT.
+Product Owner Brian Stalder
 -----------
 The thermal stratification of the air inside the dome is perhaps the most critical factor for image quality in the dome seeing environment (other than the mirror temperature differentials, which are handled internally by each mirror cell).
 As such, the EAS must have a large array of air temperature probes.
 The full 3D air temperature structure also provides a critical crosscheck measurement that the venting system is working properly.
 In order to constrain and evaluate the thermal enviornment inside the dome, the EAS should have air temperature probes approximately every 5 meters of elevation, 7 around the circumference of the inside of the upper enclosure surface.
 This translates to about 28 probes.
 For the lower enclosure, a coarser spatial sampling will be utilized, as three elevations of five probes (four outside the pier and one inside) to match the geometry of the HVAC system.
 For the AuxTel, the EAS will provide five sensors inside the dome.

-Surface Temperature
+Surface Temperature: ESS CSC. ~58 planned for MT, 5 for AT.
+Product Owner Brian Stalder
 -------------------

 The same type of temperature probes is utilized for surface/structural temperature.
 This sensing capability is necessary to verify that the major thermal masses inside the dome have reached equilibrium with the ambient environment.
 In addition, it is particularly critical for feedback on the Active Optics System to know the thermal state of the telescope mount in order to keep the optics properly aligned and focused.
 The EAS has provisioned approximately 58 additional structural probes (beyond what is provided by other subsystem components, such as the dome, TMA, M1M3, M2, and Camera) at various locations on the TMA, pier, upper and lower enclosure, and any other subsystem component determined to have a significant thermal influence on the dome environment

-Anemomters and Turbulence Monitors
+Anemomters and Turbulence Monitors: ESS CSC, 12 planned for MT, 1 for AT.
+Product Owner Brian Stalder
 ---------------------------

 Another critical factor in image quality is to know the amount of air turbulence inside the dome environment.
 The flow of air around and through the dome will also provide critical feedback measurements to verify that the dome is optimally configured for scientific operations.
 The EAS should have an array of 2D anemometers placed about every 15 meters along the surface inside the upper enclosure, particularly associated with the louver vents and dome slit aperture, for a total of 18 probes.